sid-kurias/company-ledger-acct/README.md

 ## How does it work
 When on a line that starts with an ISO date format - as when starting a new transaction - or after a Payee: meta data tag you will be presented with payee information.

-At all other times you will be presented with account information.
+When on a line that contains only spaces preceeding the user input, you will be presented with account information.

 ## Setup
 A possible configuration using use-package :